k2662/ffmpeg/README.md

 ## Build failed?
 Check the detailed logfiles in the working directory.
 Each build step has its own file starting with "build-*".

+If the build of ffmpeg failes during the configuration phase (e.g. because it doesn't find one codec) check also the log file in ffmpeg/ffmpeg-*/ffbuild/config.log.